WE ARE CURRENTLY EXPERIENCING A PHONE LINE OUTAGE. PLEASE USE THE CONTACT FORM, LIVE CHAT, OR CALL 01254 8794040

 The LoftZone raised floor system protects the insulation underneath it and allows for very important airflow to reduce the risk of damp and mould forming, and provides a strong floor for safe access or storage, you can walk on it and store on it.

-In most case can be installed in just a day with minimal disruption to your home by qualified and factory approved LoftZone installers.
+In most cases, depending on how, it can be installed in just a day with minimal disruption to your home by our very own qualified and factory approved LoftZone installers.

 Most people know it is important to insulate your loft,